bfi-prog-notes/bfi-prog-notes.github.io/_posts/2021-06-18-reason-i-jump.md

 Equally moving is the film’s portrayal of the love and dedication shown by these subjects’ families, who share the hope that the world will learn to regard their children with the empathy they deserve.
 Another gulf – that of the availability of resources and supports depending on where these families are in the world – is highlighted by the story of the parents of Jestina in Sierra Leone and their founding of their area’s first school for the autistic, part of their ongoing efforts to change the attitudes of neighbours who may perceive the challenging behaviour of an autistic child as evidence of demonic possession.

 It is arguable that Rothwell’s efforts to create sensory replicas of his subjects’ experiences replace one faulty representation with another; even if that’s so, his film is still a valuable and compelling addition to the growing canon of features and documentaries on the subject because of the ways it prioritises the perspectives of autistic individuals and their families.
-Indeed, the most thoughtful words here belong to Ben: ‘I think we can change the conversation around autism by being part of the conversation.’
+Indeed, the most thoughtful words here belong to Ben: ‘I think we can change the conversation around autism by being part of the conversation.’<br>

-Jason Anderson, _Sight & Sound_, Summer 2021
+**Jason Anderson, _Sight & Sound_, Summer 2021**

 **Director Jerry Rothwell on ‘The Reason I Jump’**